USING IRONOCR

 Image Pre-processing

 The OCR ID document processing begins with acquiring an image containing text.
-This image could be a scanned ID documents, a photograph of ID cards, or any other visual representation of text.
+This image could be scanned ID documents, a photograph of ID cards, or any other visual representation of text.
 Identity card pre-processing steps may include resizing, noise reduction, and enhancement to improve the quality and clarity of the image.

 Text Detection